- FAMILY RECIPE: Deep fried ring doughnuts.

 - LOCATION (Google maps): Hontecillas, Castilla La Mancha – Spain

-NOTE: Follow Elena into her Great-uncle Simeón’s kitchen where she learns step by step the recipe of these delicious ring doughnuts along with Grandma Sita 😉 Long live home cooking!
+Follow Elena into her Great-uncle Simeón’s kitchen where she learns step by step the recipe of this delicious ring doughnuts along with Grandma Sita 😉 Long live home cooking!

 1 whole egg /*soy yogurts (125g – small size container)